 - Division I athletics, club sports teams, intramural sports teams

 West Phoenix is where GCU calls home.
 That's why GCU stands committed to transforming the surrounding neighborhoods into a safe, thriving place for those in the community.
 Along with providing academic excellence and a vibrant campus life, GCU believes its purpose is to partner together to implement initiatives in the area that open educational opportunities for all, create jobs, restore housing and reduce crime.
 GCU calls this United by Purpose.

 One aspect of this transformative endeavor started with the development project at 27th Avenue and Camelback Road.
 Developed to be the gateway into West Phoenix, this development serves as a commercial hub featuring:

 - A four-story office complex

 - Renovated GCU Hotel, resort-style pool and fitness center

 - Canyon 49 Grill and Grand Canyon Beverage Co. coffee shop

-This development is only the beginning for reshaping West Phoenix into a destination of economic, tourism, business, employment and educational growth.
-Our new enterprises (GCU Golf Course, GCU Hotel, Canyon 49 Grill, Grand Canyon Beverage Co.) also play a role in reviving the local community.
+This development was only the beginning for reshaping West Phoenix into a destination of economic, tourism, business, employment and educational growth.
+The university, with support from Grand Canyon Education (GCE), has launched 10 business enterprises that employ nearly 500 people.
+These enterprises include:

 Tremendous transformation is happening now, and the future looks even brighter.